Skip to main content

 Festive

-Fried dough drizzled with honey and sometimes sesame seeds.
-Arab-influenced sweet treat.
-Crispy, sticky, indulgent.
+Fried dough soaked in honey and sometimes scattered with sesame seeds.
+An Arab-leaning sweet that is crisp, sticky, and unapologetically rich.

 vegetarianContains: GlutenContains: Sesame